alcohol/iso4217/README.md

 * XUA ADB Unit of Account (African Development Bank)
 * XXX No currency

-Also some currencies that have recently become deprecated:
+Also some currencies that are deprecated:

 * SVC El Salvador Colon
 * VEF The previous Venezuelan Bolívar